 Consider RV travel

-RV travel has been widely popular among professional travelers.
+RV travel has been widely popular among professional travelers and travel nurses.
 There's something liberating about taking your life on the road.
 Living in a cute home on wheels can save money on housing costs and can be a great way to explore new places at the drop of a hat while staying in your own space.

 Imagine waking up every day (or maybe every few weeks) to new scenery outside your window.
 Small-space living encourages you to get outside and explore, rather than sitting inside and lounging all the time.